Sulaiman281/NexSkill_Course/README.md

 <!-- # Chapter 13: Third Party Plugins/Essential Packages -->

-# Class 6th Wednesday on 9th of October
-## Programming fundamentals, understanding structure and Integrating third person start kit with practical work.
+# Class 6th Programming fundamentals, understanding structure and Integrating third person start kit with practical work.

 ### Programming Fundamentals
 - **Data:** Just think of that and tell me what comes in your mind? the data can be a person information, name, gender and sect. a data can be your bank balance it could be any piece of information. now to understand the data in programming let's make it more simple we have following data in the programming